EC-USGS/pywatershed/README.md

   * Redesign PRMS to be more modern and flexible
   * Prioritize process representations in the current National Hydrological Model (NHM) based on PRMS 5.2.1

-Prototype an EC watershed model: "pynhm"
+Prototype an EC watershed model: "pywatershed"
   * Redesign PRMS quickly in python
   * Couple to MF6 via BMI/XMI interface (Hughes et al, 2021; Hutton et al, 2020)
   * Establish a prototyping ground for EC codes that couples to the compiled framework: low cost proof of concepts (at the price of potentially less computational performance)